Avian influenza information for backyard poultry owners

 • keep your eggs in the refrigerator and cook them thoroughly.

-During an outbreak of avian influenza in Victoria, you must follow Agriculture Victoria's instructions on selling eggs in your region.
+During an outbreak of bird flu in Victoria, you must also follow Agriculture Victoria's instructions on selling eggs in your region.

 Keeping poultry safe at bird shows